Car Insurance Discounts for Seniors

 Our Research Approach

 Using data from Quadrant Information Services and state insurance departments, we gathered 83,056 quotes from 46 companies across 473 ZIP codes.
-Rather than examining generic driver profiles, we specifically adjusted our analysis for age-related factors that impact senior premiums.
+Rather than examining generic driver profiles, we adjusted our analysis for age-related factors that impact senior premiums.

 Sample Driver Profile